neetish3b/neetish/README.md

     tag from html page and insert data as a arguments and also pass one arguments moviCardId for append moviecard layouts in  webpages where you want to view.

-    2. movieCard.js - In this file I have created Movie card lauyout and insert data at a appropriate place.
+    2. movieCard.js - In this file I have created Movie card lauyout and insert data at a appropriate tags.

+    3. modalPopup.js - In this file modal-popup-layout cretae function modalPopup() it's select template tag from html file and insert data as a arguments and show modal popup.

+    4. utility.js - In this file in define one object utility and methods for use multiple times in diffrent diffrent files.